Changissnz/selfinterest/README.md

 challenged, needy of demonstrating their place in chance and faculty of logic.
 Self-interest, motivated in these situations of constructing and deconstructing puzzles, exists in hosts very much bound to the objectives of these puzzles.
-Obsessions with solutions to these non-static constructs, of truths inconsistent so long as the puzzles ever-shifting remain unsolved, economizes the choiceful experiential input into self-interest such that the output cannot be that alien in relation to the expectation of non-unique input.
+Obsessions with solutions to these non-static constructs, of truths inconsistent so long as these puzzles ever-shifting remain unsolved, economize the choiceful experiential input into self-interest such that the output cannot be that alien in relation to the standards of non-unique input.
+Deception and security share a strange "chemistry" with one another.
+When any sentient being, including those for security, can support their livelihoods and aspirations besides from using deception as defense, the deception is commendable for their specific causes.